mech-a/mech-a.github.io/_pages/cv.md

 # pdf_file: "GauravBhatnagar.pdf"
 ---

 Please see the button above.
+Last updated in Summer 2023 - for updated versions, please reach out to me via the email on the home page.

 <!-- {% pdf  {{ page.cv_pdf | prepend: '/assets/pdf/' | prepend: site.baseurl }} no_link %} -->